Alanthiel/Encr_Pass_Repo/README.md

 Encrypted Local Password Manager:

-- Content stored in a local SQL Database using sqlite3 encrypted using PyCryptodome Module.
+- Content stored and encrypted using PyCryptodome Module.
 - Manipulation of Database occurs through loading of database into virtual memory prior to encryption or decryption in order to prevent storage of unlocked Database locally.
-- 2 Phase Database Commits - Internal Changes to Virtual Memory, Final Commits to Physically Stored Database
 - Encryption used is AES 256bit Encryption in GCM mode with MAC Tag Verification to detect tampering of database.

 **Please Note: Due to Password Databases stored Locally as Files, This approach is susceptible to Brute Force Attacks, Man-In-the-Middle attacks or Phishing Attacks**